b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 5 (Evidence Processing).md

 – At offset 0x1C to 0x1F - size of the MFT record
 – At offset 0x32 and 0x33 - the update sequence array, which stores the last 2 bytes of the first sector of the MFT record

 • The update sequence array is used as a checksum for record integrity validation

+Standard Information attribute –
+• Create date and time • Last modified date and time • Last access date and time • Record update date and time